Gaussian approximation for penalized Wasserstein barycenters: Introduction

 Barycenters are center-of-mass generalization.
-If we look at the barycenter of a set of uniform measures it fits the common structure form of these measures.
+If we look at the barycenter of a set of uniform measures it extracts the common ``shape'' form of these measures.
 If the measures are sampled from some distribution then their barycenter can be treated as an empirical approximation of the distribution mean.
-A simple example is a circles set with means $\{m_i\}$ and radius's $\{r_i\}$.
+A simple example is a circles set with means $\{m_i \in \R^2\}$ and radius's $\{r_i\}$.